sktguha/programmaticTemplates/README.md

+Warning: This dev branch is in a state of flux and things might break. for a stable experience use the main branch instead.
 # Programmatic Templates
 write code snippets in full blown javascript(node.js) instead of simple static json, thus giving more power in the hands of the developer
 # WARNING